Levy and security

 The security is to cover costs if the Northern Territory (NT) Government needs to take action to prevent, minimise or rectify environmental harm:

 - caused by mining activities on or off the site

 The amount payable is based on the disturbance likely to be caused by the mining activities.
 A 10% discount also applies, to offset the impact to the industry.

-To fund projects that address the Northern Territory’s (NT) legacy mining liabilities, an annual levy of 1% must also be paid on the security.
-This is non-refundable.
+To fund projects that address the NT's legacy mining liabilities, operators must also pay an annual levy.

 Operation of the levy

-The levy is based on the level of security held for each operator’s site as at 1 July each year.
+The levy is based on the level of security held for each operator’s site as of 1 July each year.